M23 consolidates control over Congo town in blow to peace talks

 PEACE PROCESS UNDER THREAT

-The latest breakthrough in M23's advance in the mineral-rich region comes a week after Congolese President Felix Tshisekedi and his Rwandan counterpart Paul Kagame met President Donald Trump in Washington and affirmed their commitment to a U.S.-brokered peace deal.
+The latest breakthrough in M23's advance in mineral-rich eastern Congo comes a week after Congolese President Felix Tshisekedi and his Rwandan counterpart Paul Kagame met Trump in Washington and affirmed their commitment to a U.S.-brokered peace deal.

 In a statement late on Wednesday, the Congolese government called for the international community to take "urgent measures" to ensure compliance with the deal, saying that "Rwandan aggression" was jeopardising it.